Tyrn/wei/the-insider-en.typ

      "This is even worse," the old  man grinned.
 "It means that you have one culture   for  small  people  and  another  one  for  big  people.
-This  is ill-conceived because everything can be  different  for small people and for big people - what they own and  what they wear - but their culture should be the same.
+This  is ill-conceived because everything can be  different  for small people and for big people---what they own and  what they wear---but their culture should be the same.
 The spring day is celebrated by a farm hand and in the palace.
 And if  your workers go  to  see The  Triple Strike and you don't...
 What's the point of talking about it?!"